 Egg salad!
 Yummy German recipe for this ... check how it's different than what you're used to.

 Putting the eggs into an ice bath immediately after the cooking process, stops the cooking immediately.
 This helps assure that no green/gray ring forms around the yolk.

 Dyeing Easter eggs naturally using common foods such as coffee, cabbage, onions, and tea will transform your hard-boiled eggs into a rainbow of subdued colors.

 1. How to Hard Boil Eggs on the Stove ❤️

 - Put raw eggs into a pot - single layer.

-- Cover with cold water.
+- Cover with cold water until water is at least 1 inch above eggs.
 Add 1 - 2 tbsp salt or vinegar.

 - Bring to boil.
 Cover with lid.
 Remove from heat.
 Let stand 15 minutes for medium eggs, 17 minutes for large eggs, 20 minutes for extra large eggs.